Coopydood/ultimate-macOS-KVM/docs/FAQs.md

 ##########################################################################
 ```

+> [!NOTE]
-You may prefer to comment-out the lines instead, in case you need to re-attach the base system image again later.
+> You may prefer to comment-out the lines instead, in case you need to re-attach the base system image again later.

 </details>